halvtomat/katacoda-scenarios/github-action/step5.md

 1. Checkout the branch.
 1. Setup node version 14.
 1. Install Node.js dependencies.
-1. Run eslint and prettier with the Lint Action.
+1. Run eslint with the Lint Action.

-This action should now
+This action should now work as intended.